-Correct Behavior in Divorce Court
+Correct Behavior and What to Wear in a Family Court

 Going to trial is the last thing anybody wants in a North Carolina divorce case.
 But unfortunately, it is not always possible to avoid court.
 If your attorney advises you to go to trial, it is critical that you behave appropriately and adhere to the rules of the court.